scphall/wol/README.md

 >
 >*Rabbit*, speaking of *Christopher Robin*

-It is a packge to manage arXiv papers.
-This prevents multiple copies of the same paper in `Downloads`, and gives them named that are easier to remember than 1234.3532.
+It is a packge to manage arXiv papers (and now you can add other pdfs) This prevents multiple copies of the same paper in `Downloads`, and gives them named that are easier to remember than 1234.3532.
 Wol can also allows searching, opening of files and opening a paper's arXiv page in a browser at the type of a word or two.
 The user can move queried files to different directories which serves as a method of tagging.

 The title is automatically quieried from the internet, and if an arXiv number is given (rather than a filename), the paper will be downloaded.

+Only supports pdfs.

 Usage
 ---